Learn how to make washing soda for your homemade cleaning recipes. Hint: it’s easier than you think!

 Baking soda is powdery, crystallized, and clumps together.

-Washing soda is more grainy, dull, and is doesn’t clump as easily.
+Washing soda is more grainy, dull, and it doesn’t clump as easily.

 And a word of caution:

 Washing soda should be handled with care, as it is very caustic.
-Always wear gloves if handling it directly, and never breathe in the dust particles directly.
+Always wear gloves if handling it directly, and never inhale the dust particles directly.

 Latest posts by Sarah UmmYusuf (see all)